josssch/glassbin/README.md

 ### Running the Project

-Execute `bun run dev` in the terminal within the project directory.
+Execute `bun run --bun dev` in the terminal within the project directory.
 This will start the development server for GlassBin.